BlackBears/CCFURLResponder/README.md

 }
 ```

+Note that these examples assume that your application has registered the URL scheme "ccfurlresponder".
+You set this on the target in Xcode.

 ### Getting started ###

 The best way is to download the repository and build the sample application, which presents a web view with some links you can tap.
 You can examine the html file `test_doc.html` to look at the URLs to give you an idea about how they're formatted.